 How do I know my vote was counted?

 Once a voter submits a ballot, a “pending” message appears on their smartphone.
 While the ballot is in a pending state, the blockchain verifying servers are simultaneously and independently attempting to verify the ballot.
 Once one blockchain server performs a verification the other servers can instantly confirm the verification.
-After every blockchain server has confirmed the vote(s), every copy of the blockchain is updated and a confirmation message is sent to the voter’s smartphone that removes the “pending” message.
+After every blockchain server has confirmed the vote(s), every copy of the blockchain is updated and a confirmation message is sent to the voter’s smartphone.
 If you try to vote again, the Voatz app will indicate that you’ve already voted.

 What is the West Virginia Mobile Voting Pilot?

-The West Virginia Mobile Voting Pilot was conducted during the 2018 primary election in Monongalia and Harrison Counties.
+The 1st phase of the West Virginia Mobile Voting Pilot was conducted during the 2018 primary election in Monongalia and Harrison Counties.
 This pilot was the first time that registered military personnel, their spouses, dependents and citizens stationed overseas could cast an official ballot on a smartphone and have their vote secured by blockchain technology.